WRXTsla/TeslaCamFileServer/README.md

 now on your pc install [MiniTool Partition Wizard Free](https://www.partitionwizard.com/free-partition-manager.html) or use Gparted on linux to partition and format those new partitions in FAT32

+i haven't found a way to do it directly on the raspberry pi, because it can't write a partition inside a partition, if anyone know how to do it, leave a comment, tank you.

 TODO: explain how to partition with partittion wizard free